eseidel/space_traders/README.md

   Every place we return null to loop has the same problem.
 * Record # of extractions per survey?
 (Does laser power matter?)
 * Record which ship generated a survey?
+* Allow ships to buy from the same location at high trade volumes?
+* Have one thread be generating instructions and another thread executing.
+  When execution hits an error, just throw it back to the generator thread.
+  Run each of the ships as separate "programs".
+  Unclear if multi-threaded will work OK with json files.

 Exploring:
 * Explorers should explore an entire system and then go to the jump gate